levibostian/action-sync-branches/docs/FIX_FAILURE.md

 git log <ahead>..<behind>
 ```

-You should see only 1 commit in the output.
+Either this command outputs nothing or only 1 commit in the output.
 It will be a merge commit and the git commit message should look something like this:
 ```
 commit ea95a65ec1c6fa005ca1750b3e2fca0cfebbf620 (HEAD -> develop)
 Merge: 1d0847f 6423cfa